XP-Angelholm/xp-ggleap-toolset/README.md

 ### installer-scripts

 The scripts found in _installer-scripts_ are used to simplify the install process for the other scripts.
-A seperate folder is used instead of dividing the install scripts based on usage to simplify the main install script as well as enabling individual download.
+A seperate folder is used instead of dividing the install scripts based on usage to simplify the main install script as well as enabling individual downloads.

 ## Preparing files and installing